samibnz1/Analytical-Method-Validation-Interface/README.md

 1. **Check Each Excel File**: Ensure your Excel files are structured as per the examples provided above.
 2. **Run the Script**: Once the files are prepared, import them into the script to perform the different validations.
 3. **Analyze Results**: The script will generate reports detailing the results of the various analyses (linearity, accuracy, repeatability, robustness, exactitude profile, and LOD/LOQ).

+## Download the Executable
+You can download the compiled executable package (Windows) from the latest release: [Release v1.0.0](https://github.com/samibnz1/Analytical-Method-Validation-Interface/releases/tag/v1.0.0)
+The release contains a ZIP file (`ValidationTool-v1.0.0.zip`) with the executable, required DLLs, and example datasets.
+Extract the ZIP file and run `validation_tool.exe` directly.
+**Note**: Ensure your antivirus is up to date before running the executable.
+This tool has been developed as part of an academic project at FST Fès and is safe to use, but always exercise caution with executables from the internet.